amylianne/amylianne/README.md

 ### HELLO WORLD, I'm Amy! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

+- 🌱 Currently working as a Data Engineer at an EdTech company
 - 🌱 Recent graduate of the Bright Network Technology Academy, a 3 month full-stack coding bootcamp
 - 🎓 A background in mechanical engineering
 - 👯 I’m looking to collaborate on fun and challenging projects